vflopez77/Election_Analysis/README.md

 - The <b>csv</b> module makes reading and writing files possible.
 - The <b>os</b> module facilitates using the local file system.

-This is how we used these modules:
+This is how we used these modules to read and write the files:
 ```
 # Add our dependencies.
 import csv